Hebrews 11:23-26

 v.
 25

-The focus of this verse is the choice Moses made.
-Several things should be noted about the voluntary relinquishment of Moses’ position:
+This verse focuses on the decisions which Moses made.
+Several things should be noted about the voluntary relinquishment of his position:

 <> His choice was made at the risk of his life, for Pharaoh sought to slay him.

 Once Moses had seriously considered his people’s plight, he knew palace life would never bring him lasting satisfaction.
-Knowing the Egyptians would blame him for their exodus, he deliberately chose to identify with this despised nation of slaves, He preferred suffering maltreatment with them over the short-lived pleasures of the Egyptian court.
+Realizing the Egyptians would blame him for this mass exodus, he chose to identify with this despised nation of slaves.
+He preferred suffering maltreatment with them over the comforts of the Egyptian court.
 Moses knew his kinsmen, not the Egyptians, were the ones destined to receive God’s promises.

-The luxuries Moses had enjoyed since he was an infant could have influenced him to stay.
-But the palace pleasures were temporal compared with the eternal rewards awaiting him.
-He realized loyalty to Egypt was irreconcilable with loyalty to Jehovah.
-It would have been a sin to have remained in Egypt and all benefits derived from sin are transitory.
-To choose “the treasures of Egypt” would mean rejecting the people of God.
-Only through renunciation of all claims to royalty was he free to face the trials that awaited him.
+The luxuries Moses enjoyed since he was an infant could certainly have influenced him to stay.
+But the regal pleasures were temporal and the future rewards were eternal.
+He understood loyalty to Egypt was not compatible with loyalty to Jehovah.
+To choose “the treasures of Egypt” would mean rejecting God’s favored people.
+Only by renouncing all claims to royalty was he free to face the trials awaiting him.
 The nation of Egypt typifies the sinful world with which Believers must completely sever all ties.

 v.
 26

-The vast wealth of the Pharaohs is evident by the magnificent treasures discovered in the tomb of King Tutankhamen, a Pharaoh who lived only a century after Raamses.
-The Egyptians possessed nothing but great material riches.
-The Hebrews possessed nothing but great spiritual riches.
-Had Moses stayed, he would have inherited much.
-But as the deliverer of Israel, he is known and honored throughout the world.
-Moses faith proved him worthy of greater riches than those buried in the Egyptian pyramids.
-With the eye of faith, he saw the future and sacrificed everything in order to obey the Lord’s directives.
-He looked forward to the same reward awaiting all true Believers.
+The vast wealth of the Pharaohs is evidenced by the magnificent treasures discovered in the tomb of King Tutankhamen, a Pharaoh who lived about a hundred years after the exodus.
+The Egyptians possessed great material riches – while the Hebrews possessed great spiritual riches.
+Moses could have received temporal wealth – but as Israel’s champion he received global honor.
+Moses faith proved him worthy of greater riches than those buried with the Pharaohs.
+Through the eyes of faith, he saw the future and sacrificed everything in order to obey the Lord’s directives.
+He looked forward to the same reward that awaits all true Believers.

 QUESTIONS: THE FAITH OF MOSES